leowsimin/Term7_ComputerVision_Project/README_OG.md

   run `python train.py`.

 ## Test
-1. Set `epoch_to_test` to the epoch you would like to test in config.py.
+1. Set `select_model` to the model you would like to test in config.py.

 2. Run `python test.py`.